 AP1.1.1 – Correlate the lack of awareness with the lack of engagement in standards,

-AP1.1.2 – Identify the roles and drivers involved, and the ways and means to increase the engagement, e.g. by identifying and improving existing and potentially new metrics,
+AP1.1.2 – Identify the roles and drivers involved, and the ways and means to increase the engagement, e.g. by identifying new and improving existing metrics,

-AP1.1.3 – Identify if there is a lack of courses in standardization for industry leaders (MBAs, etc.) participating to a lack of leadership culture on standardization which in some areas, doesn’t provide conditions for standardization teams to develop and blossom
+AP1.1.3 – Identify if there is a lack of courses in standardization for industry leaders (MBAs, etc.) contributing to a lack of leadership culture on standardization which in some areas, doesn’t provide conditions for standardization teams to develop and blossom

 AP1.2 – Identify how ITU-T can achieve a common vision of the future as a partnership between Member States and industry in order to preserve and strengthen its international credibility by more clearly defining the respective roles of such partnership;